I was little misled by the cover which said

 book its first professional publication.

-Chain must had impressed editors so much they decided to publish this one.
+So I guess his breakthrough novel, titled Westerfield’s Chain, must have impressed editors so much that they decided to publish this one.
 Which

-is intriguing and I’m putting it on my to-do list.
+is intriguing, and I’m putting it on my to-do list.

 somehow interesting and even amusing and I quite enjoyed it but then approximately

 halfway through I realized that this was all I was going to get.
-Because this
+Because this guy has no system or technique or methodology, and it became clear that crime will be solved by him eventually (after 25 fares!), picking up the killer.

-it’s not bad at all.
+So it’s not very good, but at the same time, it’s not bad at all.
 It's not too boring because there is another violent crime (so we have two serial

 killers!), some interesting characters are introduced (cops and other taxi